 Creating a Cookbook

-In order to keep our example as simple as possible let’s create a Chef Infra cookbook to automate the installation and management of the Git distributed version control tool.
-It’s true that there is already a very capable Git cookbook available on the Chef Supermarket but this simple example will us to show all the features of Test Kitchen in a workflow.
+To keep our example straightforward, we’ll create a Chef Infra cookbook that automates the installation and management of the Git distributed version control system.
+While a robust Git cookbook already exists on the Chef Supermarket, building our own simple version will help demonstrate all the features of Test Kitchen within a typical workflow.

 First of all, let’s generate a cookbook skeleton.